jofas/blog/content/002-first-time-running/index.md

 I tried to do some exercises in the months that followed, but I never mustered enough motivation to find a regular training routine suitable to improve my weaknesses.
-The next three years I had no regular training routine.
+The next three years I did not exercise regularly, no weightlifting and for sure no running.
-No weightlifting and for sure no running.
+I lost some weight but otherwise stayed in decent enough shape and didn't degenerate too badly.

-I lost some weight but otherwise stayed in decent enough shape.
+In 2020 then, a friend&mdash;a decent amateur strength athlete&mdash;and

-In 2020 a friend and I were discussing the fact that we were not using the offerings of our university enough.
+I were discussing the fact that we were not using the offerings of our university enough.
 He suggested to go to the gym together, as our uni had its own (the Pleasance Gym in Edinburgh, terrific place), with reasonable plans and fair prices for enrolled students.